Does saying no to someone make you feel guilty?

 Realize that it doesn’t serve the other person too when you are not committed.
 Not participating in the event fully, doing the work you agreed half-heartedly, or having resentment for the other person for inviting you can be avoided when you say no.

-Not only are you lying to the other person, you are lying to yourself.
+Not only are you lying to the other person, but you are also lying to yourself.

 What’s even worse is you are not being true to yourself.
 You disregard your priorities, integrity, and values when you say yes but don’t mean it.